Wildlife, Conservation, and Veterinary Medicine

 - Career Area – Animal and Vet Science

-This 4-week program, in partnership with Loop Abroad, provides students the opportunity to gain first-hand experience working in two unique areas: wildlife handling and care at a wildlife conservation center and zoo internship at a zoo.
-Unlike a traditional internship, the wildlife component of the internship includes hands-on training led by a Loop Abroad veterinarian so students can have enhanced depth to their experience.
-The two weeks at the wildlife center offer 50 veterinary hours.
-The zoo weeks provide 40 animal experience hours per week.
-Students will have a chance to work with Australian staff and to get hands-on, up-close experience with wildlife such as kangaroos, koalas, echidnas, and birds and reptiles during two weeks at the zoo.
-Topics such as conservation, animal nutrition, welfare in captivity, ethograms and enrichments, anatomy and physiology of different Australian species, proper handling and physical exams, and zoo management are some of the many topics with which students will gain experience.
-Groups will include 8-12 students, and the order of the rotations will vary.
+Interns will gain first-hand experience in wildlife handling and care at a wildlife conservation center and participate in a zoo internship led by zookeepers.
+The wildlife component of the internship includes two weeks of hands-on training led by a Loop Abroad veterinarian to enhance the depth of your experience.
+You will also have a chance to work with Australian zookeeping staff while getting hands-on, up-close experience with wildlife such as kangaroos, koalas, echidnas, birds and reptiles during two weeks at the zoo.
+Topics such as conservation, animal nutrition, welfare in captivity, ethograms and enrichments, anatomy and physiology of Australian species, proper handling, physical exams, and zoo management will also be covered.
+This program includes 40-50 internship hours per week (combination of veterinary experience and animal experience hours).

 Apart from work for the internship, you will also engage in an online course facilitated by a UC Davis faculty.
 The online coursework provides an opportunity for meaningful reflection during the program.
 You will spend approximately 35-40 hours per week at your internship and another two hours per week for the online course.

 - Assist in treatment rounds with Australian wildlife.